ondat/documentation/docs/install/AWS/amazon-web-services-eks.md

 ### 1 - Cluster and Node Prerequisites

-The minimum requirements for the nodes are as follows:
+The minimum cluster requirements for a **non-production installation** of ondat are as follows:

 * Linux with a 64-bit architecture
 * 2 vCPU and 8GB of memory
 * 3 worker nodes in the cluster and sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster
 * Make sure your EKS clusters use [Ubuntu for EKS](https://cloud-images.ubuntu.com/docs/aws/eks/) as the default node operating system with an optimised kernel.
 This installation guide takes you through that process as it is not easily available in the AWS Console
 * For more information on the Linux distributions that are supported, and how to update Amazon Linux with the correct Kernal Modules, see [System Configuration](/docs/prerequisites/systemconfiguration/).
-* For a comprehensive list of prerequisites please refer to [Ondat Prerequisites](https://docs.ondat.io/docs/prerequisites/)
+* For a comprehensive list of prerequisites and how to build a **production installation** of Ondat please refer to [Ondat Prerequisites](https://docs.ondat.io/docs/prerequisites/)

 ### 2 - Client Tools Prerequisites